A Modular Approach to Construct Signature-Free BRB Algorithms under a Message Adversary: Introduction

 In a failure-free system, implementing reliable broadcast on top of an asynchronous network is relatively straightforward \cite{R13}.
 If processes may fail, and in particular if failed processes may behave arbitrarily (a failure known as Byzantine~\cite{LSP82,PSL80}), implementing reliable broadcast becomes far from trivial as Byzantine processes may collude to fool correct processes~\cite{R18}.
 An algorithm that solves reliable broadcast in the presence of Byzantine processes is known as implementing BRB (Byzantine reliable broadcast).

 BRB in asynchronous networks (in which no bound is known over message delays) has been extensively studied over the last forty years~\cite{ANRX21,ARX21,AW04,B87,CGR11,GKKPST20,IR16,MDT15,MR98,NRSVX20,R18}.
-Existing BRB algorithms typically assume they execute over a \textit{reliable} point-to-point network, i.e. essentially a network in which sent messages are eventually received.
-This is a reasonable assumption as most unreliable networks can be made reliable using re-transmissions and acknowledgments (as illustrated in the TCP protocol).
+Existing BRB algorithms typically assume they execute over a \textit{reliable} point-to-point network, i.e., a network in which sent messages are eventually received.
+This is a reasonable assumption as most unreliable networks can be made reliable using re-transmissions and acknowledgments (e.g. a timeout-free version of the TCP protocol).

-In this work, we take a drastic turn away from this usual assumption and explore how BRB might be provided when processes execute on an \textit{unreliable} network that might lose point-to-point messages.
-Our motivation is threefold: (i) First, in volatile networks (e.g. mobile networks or networks under attack), processes might remain disconnected over long periods (e.g. weeks or months), leading in practice to considerable delays (a.k.a. tail latencies) when using re-transmissions.
-Because most asynchronous Byzantine-tolerant algorithms exploit intersecting quorums, these tail latencies have the potential to limit the performance of BRB algorithms drastically, a well-known phenomenon in systems research~\cite{CSJRLWZCC21,DZ19,YPAKT22}. (ii) Second, re-transmissions require that correct processes be eventually able to receive messages and cannot, therefore, model the permanent disconnection of correct processes. (iii) Finally, this question is interesting in its own right, as it opens up novel trade-offs between algorithm guarantees and network requirements, with potential application to the design of reactive distributed algorithms tolerant to both processes and network failures.
+This work takes a drastic turn away from this usual assumption and explores how BRB might be provided when processes execute on an \textit{unreliable} network that might lose point-to-point messages.
+Our motivation is threefold: First, in volatile networks (e.g., mobile networks or networks under attack), processes might remain disconnected over long periods (e.g., weeks or months), leading in practice to considerable delays (a.k.a. tail latencies) when using re-transmissions.
+Because most asynchronous Byzantine-tolerant algorithms exploit intersecting quorums, these tail latencies can potentially limit the performance of BRB algorithms drastically, a well-known phenomenon in systems research~\cite{CSJRLWZCC21,DZ19,YPAKT22}.
+Second, re-transmissions require that correct processes be eventually able to receive messages and cannot, therefore, model the permanent disconnection of correct processes.
+Finally, this question is interesting in its own right, as it opens up novel trade-offs between algorithm guarantees and network requirements, with potential application to the design of reactive distributed algorithms tolerant to both processes and network failures.